agmagm/Data-Visualization-using-GGplot2-Practice/README.md

 # Data-Visualization-using-GGplot2-Practice

-#Practice data visualization using Ggplot2
+#Practice data visualization in R using GGplot2